JulianMH/DoIt/README.md

 I do no longer have time to update and keep developing this app, but I will update it in the store if someone contributes to this project on github.

 The azure backend is not open source for now.
-Message me if you want to see the backend code.
+Message me if you want to see the backend code or need the ClientIDs for testing.

 Make sure you install the LiveSDK to be able to compile the source code: https://www.microsoft.com/en-us/download/details.aspx?id=42552